LogiBearChungus/Awesom-GameDev-Recources/README.md

 **Community**: A strong, open-source community, frequently updated with new features and plugins.

 **Example**: Frequently used in the creation of games like *Celeste* and *Fez* for level design.

+# Game Development Career Pathways and Game Programming Disciplines

+## Game Development Career Pathways

+This section lists the major career pathways in the game development industry, providing a brief description of each.

+1. **Game Design**
+   - **Description**: Game designers create the overall concept, rules, mechanics, and structure of a game.
+They often develop prototypes and oversee the game’s progression through development.
+   - **Job Titles**: Game Designer, Lead Designer, Level Designer, Narrative Designer.

+2. **Game Programming**
+   - **Description**: Programmers handle the technical implementation of a game’s features, including mechanics, gameplay, AI, and networking.
+   - **Job Titles**: Gameplay Programmer, Engine Programmer, AI Programmer, Graphics Programmer.

+3. **Art and Animation**
+   - **Description**: Game artists create the visual elements of a game, such as characters, environments, and assets.
+Animators breathe life into these elements by making them move and interact within the game.
+   - **Job Titles**: 3D Artist, Character Artist, Environment Artist, Animator, Concept Artist.

+4. **Game Audio**
+   - **Description**: Game audio professionals are responsible for the sound effects, music, voice-over, and overall auditory experience within a game.
+   - **Job Titles**: Sound Designer, Audio Engineer, Composer, Voice Director.

+5. **Quality Assurance (QA)**
+   - **Description**: QA testers are tasked with playing the game to find bugs and ensure that the game functions as intended before release.
+They provide detailed feedback to developers on any issues found.
+   - **Job Titles**: QA Tester, Lead QA, QA Analyst.

+6. **Production**
+   - **Description**: Producers manage the timeline, budget, and team to ensure the game development process stays on track.
+They act as liaisons between different departments.
+   - **Job Titles**: Producer, Executive Producer, Associate Producer.

+7. **UI/UX Design**
+   - **Description**: UI/UX designers focus on creating intuitive interfaces and smooth user experiences, making sure the game is accessible and enjoyable to play.
+   - **Job Titles**: UI Designer, UX Designer, Interaction Designer.

+8. **Game Writing**
+   - **Description**: Game writers craft the narrative, dialogue, and lore for the game.
+They work closely with designers and other teams to ensure the story fits within the game's mechanics.
+   - **Job Titles**: Narrative Designer, Scriptwriter, Dialogue Writer.

+9. **Marketing and Community Management**
+   - **Description**: Professionals in marketing and community management work to promote the game and build a community of players.
+They manage social media, plan promotional strategies, and engage with players.
+   - **Job Titles**: Community Manager, Social Media Manager, Marketing Manager.

+10. **Technical Art**
+    - **Description**: Technical artists bridge the gap between artists and programmers, ensuring that artistic elements work efficiently within the game engine.
+They handle optimizations, shaders, and tools for artists.
+    - **Job Titles**: Technical Artist, Shader Artist, VFX Artist.

+---

+## Game Programming Disciplines

+This section focuses on the major disciplines within game programming, explaining each and providing relevant job position titles.

+1. **Artificial Intelligence (AI) Programming**
+   - **Description**: AI programmers are responsible for creating the behavior of non-player characters (NPCs) and other entities within the game, such as enemies and allies.
+   - **Job Titles**: AI Programmer, AI Engineer, AI Developer.

+2. **Physics Programming**
+   - **Description**: Physics programmers create realistic movement and interactions within the game world, such as collision detection, gravity, and fluid dynamics.
+   - **Job Titles**: Physics Programmer, Physics Simulation Engineer, Ragdoll Programmer.

+3. **Graphics Programming**
+   - **Description**: Graphics programmers work on rendering techniques, shaders, lighting, and visual effects to ensure the game looks visually appealing and runs efficiently.
+   - **Job Titles**: Graphics Programmer, Rendering Engineer, Shader Programmer.

+4. **Engine Programming**
+   - **Description**: Engine programmers develop and maintain the core game engine, which includes features like physics, input, rendering, and networking.
+   - **Job Titles**: Engine Programmer, Core Systems Programmer, Engine Architect.

+5. **Gameplay Programming**
+   - **Description**: Gameplay programmers focus on implementing the actual game mechanics and rules that define how the player interacts with the game world.
+   - **Job Titles**: Gameplay Programmer, Senior Gameplay Engineer, Interaction Programmer.

+6. **Tools Programming**
+   - **Description**: Tools programmers create custom software to assist other developers, such as level editors, asset pipelines, and debugging tools.
+   - **Job Titles**: Tools Programmer, Pipeline Engineer, Development Tools Specialist.

+7. **Networking Programming**
+   - **Description**: Networking programmers develop the systems that allow multiplayer gameplay, including handling latency, synchronization, and server-client communications.
+   - **Job Titles**: Network Programmer, Online Services Engineer, Multiplayer Programmer.

+8. **Audio Programming**
+   - **Description**: Audio programmers implement sound systems within the game, including background music, sound effects, and voice integration, ensuring they are in sync with gameplay.
+   - **Job Titles**: Audio Programmer, Audio Systems Engineer, Sound Integration Programmer.

+9. **Input/Control Programming**
+   - **Description**: Input programmers manage how the game reacts to player inputs, including keyboard, mouse, controller, and VR interactions.
+   - **Job Titles**: Input Programmer, Controls Engineer, Interaction Designer.

+10. **User Interface (UI) Programming**
+    - **Description**: UI programmers focus on creating the in-game menus, HUDs (heads-up displays), and other interfaces players interact with.
+    - **Job Titles**: UI Programmer, Interface Developer, UI Systems Engineer.